alexeyshilin/awesome/README.md

 * [inaka/shotgun](https://github.com/inaka/shotgun) - For the times you need more than just a gun
 * [cowboy](https://github.com/ninenines/cowboy) - Small, fast, modern HTTP server for Erlang/OTP
 * [mochiweb](https://github.com/mochi/mochiweb) - MochiWeb is an Erlang library for building lightweight HTTP servers
+* [misultin](https://github.com/ostinelli/misultin) - Misultin (pronounced mee-sool-téen) is an Erlang library for building fast lightweight HTTP(S) servers, which also supports websockets